elegant-scipy/elegant-scipy/markdown/ch1.markdown

 C_tmp = C_tmp / L
 ```

-Finally we need to normalise by the libaray size,
+Finally we need to normalize by the libaray size,
 the total number of counts for that column.
 Remember that we have already calculated N.